Key Takeaways

 How every traditional role evolves

 Data Scientist becomes Agent Evaluator.
-Fewer data scientists will be needed for routine analysis — agents handle that now.
+Fewer data scientists will be needed for routine analysis, since agents now handle that.
 The role shifts toward designing agent evaluation frameworks, investigating edge cases, and validating that agent outputs meet quality thresholds.
 The skill premium moves from "can you build a model?" to "can you evaluate whether an agent's output is trustworthy?"

 ML Engineer becomes Agent Reliability Engineer.
 Experienced engineers move into roles focused on architecture, orchestration, and governance of agent systems.
 This is the SRE (Site Reliability Engineer) paradigm applied to autonomous agents: monitoring uptime, detecting drift, implementing kill switches, and ensuring agents comply with governance policies at scale.